CHAMPAGNE REEF

 • 3 To sum up!

-In this post, we would like to introduce to you two ways to lower the pH in your aquarium: biological and physical.
+In this post, we would like to introduce you to two ways to lower the pH in your aquarium: biological and physical.
 Using leaf or powder is a natural biological method to lower the pH.
-There are also chemical methods but you shouldn’t reduce the pH by using chemical products.
-These chemicals may have unexpected affection on living creatures in the aquarium or changing living conditions.
-Besides using leaf and power, using a RO machine to maintain a stable pH level is a physical way to lower your aquarium.
+There are also chemical methods, but you shouldn’t reduce the pH by using chemical products.
+These chemicals may have unexpected effects on living creatures in the aquarium or change living conditions.
+Besides using leaves and power, using a RO machine to maintain a stable pH level is a physical way to lower your aquarium.

 most intelligent fish for aquarium